mshenoda/argy/README.md

 ## Argy

-**Effortless Command-Line Parsing for Modern C++**
+**Argy: Command-Line Parsing Library for Modern C++**<br>
 *Because life’s too short to parse argv by hand!*

-A modern, header-only C++17 argument parser that makes CLI development a breeze.
+Effortless, intuitive, and lightweight command-line argument parsing for C++17 and newer.
+Argy is a header-only library with zero dependencies, designed to make CLI development simple and type-safe.

-*If you love Python's argparse or click, you'll feel right at home—argy brings that developer-friendly style to C++.*
+*If you love Python's argparse or click, you'll feel right at home—Argy brings that developer-friendly experience to C++.*

+Perfect for building robust, maintainable command-line tools in modern C++.

 ## Online Interactive Demo